treeverse/lakeFS/docs/usecases/production.md

 As previously mentioned, with lakeFS the recommended branching schema is to ingest data to a dedicated branch.
 When streaming data, we can decide to merge the incoming data to main at a given time interval or checkpoint, depending on how we chose to write it from Kafka.

-You can run quality tests for each merge (as discussed in the [During Deployment](./ci.md) section).
+You can run quality tests for each merge (as discussed in the [During Deployment](./ci.md){: .button-clickable} section).
 Alas, tests are not perfect and we might still introduce low quality data to our main branch at some point.
 In such a case, we can revert the bad commits from main to the last known high quality commit.
 This will record new commits reversing the effect of the bad commits.